medialab/xan/docs/cmd/from.md

                            This may cost a lot of memory but will ensure all possible keys have been observed and no data is lost when converting.
                            [default: 64]
+    --sort-keys            Sort JSON keys lexicographically to emit columns accordingly.
+                           This can be useful to harmonize different JSON sources with no consistent key ordering.
     --key-column <name>    Name for the key column when parsing a JSON map.
                            [default: key]
     --value-column <name>  Name for the value column when parsing a JSON map.